+WWII

-WWII Private First Class Company A, 100th Battalion 442nd Regimental Combat Team
+Private First Class

+Company A, 100th Battalion

+442nd Regimental Combat Team

 Aug.
 17, 1922 - Apr.
 5, 1945

 Los Angeles, California

 Growing up with discrimination in the 1930's Los Angeles was painful.
 "NO JAPS ALLOWED" said a sign that turned young Sadao away from a public swimming pool.
 He was the son of Kametaro and Nawa Munemori from Hiroshima.
-Sadao attended Fletcher Drive Elementary School and graduated from Abraham Lincoln High School in 1940.
+Sadao attended Fletcher Drive Elementary School and graduated Abraham Lincoln High School in 1940.

-Munemori worked as a mechanic before volunteering for the U.S. Army, one month before the attack on Pearl Harbor.
+Munemori worked as a mechanic before being inducted into the Army on February 11, 1942.
 Shortly after he left for the Army, his family was removed from their home and incarcerated at the Manzanar Relocation Camp in California.